weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 (M

-In the last case, we must of course assume that g(x) # 0, for all x € X.
+In the last case, we must of course assume that g(x) # 0, for all x  \in  X.
 Proof At isolated points of X there is nothing to prove.
 At limit points,

 the statement follows from Theorems 4.4 and 4.6.